 Scouting for Food – Bag Distribution

-The Mississippi Valley Council of the Boy Scouts of America will be kicking off the annual Scouting for Food drive on March 13.
+The Mississippi Valley Council of the Boy Scouts of America will be kicking off the annual Scouting for Food drive on the second Saturday in March.
 The Boy Scouts are asking for the community’s assistance in collecting food items to be donated to local food banks in the Tri-State Area.

-On March 13 nearly 2,000 Scouts will be going door-to-door to deliver Scouting for Food bags throughout their neighborhoods.
-Scouts will then return on March 20 to collect the donated non-perishable food items left outside.
+On the second Saturday in March, nearly 2,000 Scouts will be going door-to-door to deliver Scouting for Food bags throughout their neighborhoods.
+Scouts will then return on the third Saturday in March to collect the donated non-perishable food items left outside.
 All food remains in the community in which it is collected.
 Please help our Scouts give back to our community.